-Where a student does not make adequate progress, following the assessment of need stage that includes the involvement of class teachers, coaches, student, parents and Pastoral Manager the student will be moved to the Tier 2 level of intervention.
+Where a student does not make adequate progress, following the assessment of need stage that includes the involvement of class teachers, coaches, student, parents and the Student Welfare Manager the student will be moved to the Tier 2 level of intervention.

-Before moving to Tier 2 parents will be contacted by the form tutor/member of the pastoral team under the guidance of the Pastoral Manager to discuss their child's progress and the processes of assessment to be undertaken with a view to establish whether there is any identified special educational need(s).
+Before moving to Tier 2 parents will be contacted by the Student Welfare Manager or the form tutor to discuss their child's progress and the processes of assessment to be undertaken with a view to establish whether there is any identified special educational need(s).
 The outcomes of the assessment will be either: i) the student remains at Tier 1 with further advice/support to staff to improve classroom provision or; student moved on to Tier 2 level.